Streamline your search for freelance work by setting up profiles on the top freelance websites.

 7. SimplyHired

-If you’re still figuring out how to get work as a freelancer, SimplyHired has a lot of great resources that go beyond a simple freelance job board.
-You’ll find guides on resume writing, cover letter writing, and other information to help you out.
-SimplyHired even has a free online resume builder if you need to revamp yours.
+If you're figuring out how to get gigs, SimplyHired offers plenty of resources beyond a standard job board.
+You'll find guides on resume writing, cover letters, and more, plus a free online resume builder.

 8. Dribbble